-Additional Information: While the maximum allowable funding amount is \$825,000, OJP encourages applicants, including those that are new or that have never before received a federal award, to submit a proposed budget that best supports their project objectives and organizational capabilities, even if the proposed budget is at a lower amount than the maximum allowable funding level.
+While the maximum allowable funding amount is \$833,000, OJP encourages applicants, including those who are new or who have never before received a federal award, to submit a proposed budget that best supports their project objectives and organizational capabilities, even if the budget is at a lower amount than the maximum allowable funding level.
+Depending on the size and scope of applications received, OJP may be able to make more than 6 awards.